What is Portfolio Optimization?

 If we take an example of Apple and Microsoft based on their monthly returns for the year 2018, the following graph shows the Efficient Frontier for a portfolio consisting only of these two stocks:

-The X-axis is the standard deviation and y-axis is the portfolio return for the level of risk.
+The X-axis is the standard deviation and the y-axis is the portfolio return for the level of risk.
 If we combine this portfolio with a risk-free asset, the point on this graph where the Sharpe ratio is maximized represents the optimal portfolio.
 It is the point at which the capital allocation line is tangential to the efficient frontier.
-The reason behind is that at that point, the Sharpe ratio (which measures the increase in expected return for every additional unit of risk taken) is the highest.
+The reason behind this is that at that point, the Sharpe ratio (which measures the increase in expected return for every additional unit of risk taken) is the highest.

 Suppose we want to combine a risky portfolio having only BestBuy and AT&T stocks and a risk-free asset with a return of 1%.
 We will plot the Efficient Frontier based on the return data for these stocks and then take a line which starts at 1.5 on the Y-axis and is tangential to this Efficient Frontier.